Flavors: Chocolate, Vanilla, Unflavored, Cinnamon Bun

 Otherwise, I’ll break down the 4 aspects of a protein powder that I assign a score to.

-I've also created a comparison page to help you find the best vegan protein powder for you, whether it's MRM or a different option.
+I've also created a comparison page to help you find the best plant based protein powder for you, whether it's MRM or a different option.

 The more protein in a powder, the better, at least in most cases.

 The nutrition score is calculated based on the number of calories from protein, divided by the total number of calories in a scoop.

 That ratio is plugged into the following formula:

 Which spits out a number between 0 and 25.

 A score of 25 means that it has as much protein as is realistically possible, while a score of 0 means it has less protein than all other vegan protein powders.

 We can get this information straight from the nutrition label.